Why are attacks on Christians increasing in India? | DW | 30.12.2021

 Protesters entered a Presbyterian church on Christmas night in Assam and disrupted proceedings, demanding that all Hindus leave the building.
 On Christmas Eve, a celebration at a school in Haryana's Pataudi town was disrupted by members of a right-wing Hindu vigilante group who stormed into a school shouting pro-Hindu slogans.

-Earlier this month, a Catholic school in central Madhya Pradesh state was vandalized by a mob of some 500 Hindu extremists, despite school authorities requesting police protection prior to the attack.
+Earlier this month, a Catholic school in central Madhya Pradesh state was vandalized by a mob of about 500 Hindu extremists, despite school authorities' requesting police protection prior to the attack.
 The mob was armed with iron rods and stones, and chanted "Jai Shri Ram" (Hail to Lord Ram) while damaging school property.

-A report released by the joint initiative of the United Christians Forum, Association for Protection of Civil Rights, and United Against Hate, revealed that at least 305 incidents of violence against Christians took place within the first nine months of this year.
+A report released by the joint initiative of the United Christians Forum, Association for Protection of Civil Rights and United Against Hate revealed that at least 305 incidents of violence against Christians took place within the first nine months of 2021.
 This includes at least 32 incidents in southern Karnataka state.

-Political scientist Zoya Hasan believes the subjugation of minorities, especially Muslims, in recent years is part of a growing atmosphere of religious intolerance.
+Political scientist Zoya Hasan told DW that the subjugation of minorities, especially Muslims, in recent years is part of a growing atmosphere of religious intolerance.

 "The objective is clear.
-This plan would translate to isolating and demonizing minorities so that the Hindu order is consolidated and a Hindu state is established," Hasan told DW.
+This plan would translate to isolating and demonizing minorities so that the Hindu order is consolidated and a Hindu state is established," Hasan said.
 "It is well thought of and purposeful."

 Since the BJP came to power in 2014, attacks on Christians have been on the rise.
 According to a report by Persecution Relief, a non-profit that monitors violence against Christians, crimes against the community increased by 60% from 2016 to 2019.

-In some states, Christian churches have been vandalized, while in others pastors have been beaten or abused.
+In some states, Christian churches have been vandalized.
+In others, pastors have been beaten and abused.
 Congregations have been broken up by mobs and believers hospitalized with injuries.

 At least nine Indian states have planned anti-conversion laws.
 Karnataka recently passed the Protection of Right to Freedom of Religion Bill that has several stringent provisions including 10-year imprisonment for conversion by "fraud or inducement."